Aranmula Assembly constituency

 Aranmula State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Pathanamthitta Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Veena George of CPI(M).
+As of the 2026 assembly elections, the current MLA is Adv Abin Varkey of the Indian National Congress.

 Local self-governed segments

 Aranmula Assembly constituency is composed of the following local self-governed segments: